m4kong/song-sorter/README.md

 A user can sort by album name, song title, artist name and release date.
 A user can also search against all displayed information with results being instantly displayed.
 If no results are found, the user is notified accordingly.

 ### Notes:
 I opted to fetch the top 200 songs from the iTunes RSS feed (as JSON).
-There is a visual loading indicator althogh my experience has been under 10 ms response rates making it nearly undetectable.
+There is a visual loading indicator although my experience has been under 10 ms response rates making it nearly undetectable.
 The design was inspired by the colors of the RockStar can pictured below.
-Honestly I'm not sure if the flavor or the can design which prompts me to keep buying it I don't even like mango very much.

 ### Actual inspirational can FTW:<br>
 <img src="https://i.imgur.com/ifeWRsN.png" width="400"/>